GenericMappingTools/pygmt/MAINTENANCE.md

 5. `publish-to-pypi.yml` (Publish wheels to PyPI and TestPyPI)

-   This workflow is ran to publish wheels to PyPI and TestPyPI (for testing only).
+   This workflow is run to publish wheels to PyPI and TestPyPI (for testing only).
    Archives will be pushed to TestPyPI on every commit to the *master* branch and tagged releases, and to PyPI for tagged releases only.

 6. `release-drafer.yml` (Drafts the next release notes)

-    This workflow is ran to update the next releases notes as pull requests are merged into master.
+    This workflow is run to update the next releases notes as pull requests are merged into master.

 7. `check-links.yml` (Check links in the repository and website)

-   This workflow is ran weekly to check all external links in plaintext and HTML files.
+   This workflow is run weekly to check all external links in plaintext and HTML files.
 It will create an issue if broken links are found.

 8. `format-command.yml` (Format the codes using slash command)